 - Recent Awards

-- Logistics Engineering Technology Work-Study
+- Collaboration of Midwest Professionals for Logistics Engineering Technology Education

 - Industry Demand & Engagement